 Here is a resource that outlines what SDG contributions might look like in your institution: click here.

 You can now read the 2019 SDG Accord report 'Progress towards the Global Goals in the University and College sector' here.
 This was delivered at the UN High Level Political Forum on Wednesday, 10th July 2019 at the Higher Education Sustainability Initiative (HESI) event.
 This is not delivered annually to the HLPF as an officially recognised mechanism of HESI.

 The first SDG Accord report was delivered to the UN High Level Political Forum in July 2018.
-This was received well and one of the recommendations for the UN was immediately agreed on by them.
-That was for the SDG Accord to be an officially recognised tool of The Higher Education Sustainability Initiative (HESI*).
+This was received well, with one of the recommendations to the UN immediately agreed upon by them.
+That recommendations was for the SDG Accord to be an officially recognised tool of The Higher Education Sustainability Initiative (HESI*).

 *HESI is a partnership between United Nations Department of Economic and Social Affairs, UNESCO, United Nations Environment, UN Global Compact’s Principles for Responsible Management Education (PRME) initiative, United Nations University (UNU), UN-HABITAT, UNCTAD and UNITAR.

 There is also a communications toolkit to support the report.